rbaxter08/recoil-table/packages/recoil-table/README.md

 The **Recoil Table** package is intended to make managing the state of a table or grid simple by providing an easy way to access and modify that state from anywhere in your application.

-By leveraging Recoil, you can listen to only the part of the table state that is necessary for your component to render and you can do so anywhere in your application under the `RecoilRoot`
+By leveraging Recoil, you can listen to only the parts of the table state that are necessary for your component to render from anywhere in your application under the `RecoilRoot`

 # Getting Started